 With the same careful control that supports a gentle hand-pressed piercing, nurse guidance keeps the procedure precise from start to finish.

-You can expect a trained nurse to guide the controlled piercing with steady pressure, not a spring-loaded burst.
-That means your baby’s ears get a gradual, measured placement that helps protect children’s safety and reduces discomfort.
+You can expect a trained nurse or medical professional to guide the controlled piercing with steady pressure, not a rushed approach.
+That means your baby’s ears get a measured placement that helps protect children’s safety and reduce discomfort.

-The device uses sterilized needles, which supports cleaner technique and lowers complication risk.
-Because the nurse controls each step, you’re less likely to see unnecessary pain, tissue trauma, or uneven placement.
+The provider should use sterile equipment, which supports cleaner technique and lowers complication risk.
+Because the nurse controls each step, you are less likely to see uneven placement or avoidable tissue trauma.

 Proper supervision matters, and it gives you freedom from guesswork while keeping the process calm, hygienic, and evidence-based.